Yugyeong-Ji/Yugyeong-Ji/README.md

 ## :bowtie:[Profile](https://sites.google.com/g.skku.edu/yugyeongji/%ED%99%88)

-I'm a M.S. student in Department of  Computer Science and Engineering at Sungkyunkwan University.
+I'm a M.S. student in Department of  Computer Science and Engineering at Sungkyunkwan University.🎓

-Also, I am a member of Data eXperience Lab, advised by Prof. Eunil Park.
+Also, I am a member of Data eXperience Lab, advised by Prof. Eunil Park.👩‍💻